-When the College of Education was reorganized during the 1993-1994 academic year, the former Department of Special Education and the Educational Psychology program in the former Department of Educational Foundations were merged to form the Department of Educational Psychology and Special Education (EPSE).
+When the College of Education & Human Development was reorganized during the 1993-1994 academic year, the former Department of Special Education and the Educational Psychology program in the former Department of Educational Foundations were merged to form the Department of Educational Psychology and Special Education (EPSE).

 On July 1, 2014, the department was renamed the Department of Educational Psychology, Special Education, and Communication Disorders (ESC) to reflect all three major program areas in its purview.